iExecBlockchainComputing/documentation/for-developers/your-first-app.md

 Congratulation your app successfully ran on iExec!

-## Publish your app on iExec marketplace
+## Publish your app on the iExec marketplace

 ```text
 iexec app publish --chain viviani